GenesisFR/HowToBecomeGoodAtShooters/README.md

 - alone first: allows you to thin out enemies without raising the alarm

 ### Weak points
-- different in every game (must be studied)
+- different in every game
 - allows you to kill/disrupt several enemies at once
 - may prevent enemies from using their abilities

 ### Weapon recoil
-- different in every game (must be learned)
+- different in every game
+- every weapon often has a different recoil pattern that can be mastered
-- rule of thumb: shoot in bursts to maintain accuracy
+- shooting in bursts or tapping will help maintaining accuracy

 ### Weapon selection
 - use the right weapon based on distance (short range: SMG, long range: sniper rifle)